 If required, a Regulation Impact Statement (RIS) documents the impact of the proposed changes on the aviation community.

 Regulatory best practice

-As with all Commonwealth Government agencies, CASA is required to apply 'regulatory best practice' to the development of all new or amended legislation.
+As with all Australian Government agencies, CASA is required to apply 'regulatory best practice' to the development of all new or amended legislation.
 This means that CASA must follow the 'Best Practice Regulation Handbook' published by the Office of Best Practice Regulation (OBPR), which is part of the Department of Finance.

-The Handbook requires CASA to undertake a structured analytical process to ensure that regulations are effective in achieving policy objectives.
+The Handbook requires CASA to undertake an analytical process to ensure that regulations are effective in achieving policy objectives.
 This process is built into CASA's rulemaking procedures.
 It includes requirements for extensive consultation and may involve documentation of the development process in the form of a Preliminary Impact Assessment, Business Cost Calculator Report, or Regulation Impact Statement (RIS).